Nuvolo’s Connected Workplace, built on ServiceNow, helps IT teams create modern workflows with their facilities management colleagues.

 In addition to functional overlaps, facilities management and IT also share vendors and internal resources, from mobile phone companies and network providers to jack and moving teams.

-With so much common ground, where does the disconnect between the IT and facilities management teams come from?
+With so much common ground, what disconnects between the IT and facilities management teams are fixed with the Connected Workplace?

 - IT and Facilities tend to speak different languages.
-Because of each function’s focus on their own customers and priorities, IT teams don’t always have a full understanding of what facilities managers do on a day-to-day basis—and vice versa.
+Because of each function’s focus on their customers and priorities, IT teams don’t always fully understand what facilities managers do on a day-to-day basis—and vice versa.
 Because of this, there’s often a disconnect in IT ticketing systems and facilities management work order processes – even when both teams need to work together to solve important issues.

-- They’ve created separate customer experiences (CX).
+- They’ve created different customer experiences (CX).
 Facilities management has traditionally been underserved with modern technology, and IT has traditionally been overwhelmed with the number of functions they need to support from a technology perspective.
-Because of this, both functions have created distinct customer experiences and workflows, serving to widen the gaps between functions.
+Because of this, both departments have created distinct customer experiences and workflows, serving to widen the gaps between functions.